USAF690COS/AzureLabs/README.md

 Deployment Templates Repo for Azure Training &amp; Test labs for 690 COS

 ## Solution Overivew
 The Azure Lab solution is a cloud-based testing, training, and development environment that is used to orchestrate the deployment and configuration of lab instances based on a master lab environment.
-The solution is designed to take a single master lab environment that closely resembles a production environment and replicate all VMs or a subset of VMs to meet training, testing, and development needs of technicians.
+The solution is designed to take a single master lab environment that closely resembles a production environment and replicate all VMs or a subset of VMs to create a new disposable lab instance that meets the training, testing, and development needs of  the technicians.

-The solution leverages IaaS and PaaS workloads running in Azure, as well as a GitHub repository for deployment of all services.
+The solution leverages IaaS and PaaS workloads running in Azure and a GitHub repository for automated deployment of all lab services.

 ## Deployment Templates (GitHub)